Woman Hungry

 Woman Hungry is a 1931 American pre-Code Western film with music photographed entirely in Technicolor.
 The film was based on the play The Great Divide (from 1906) which was written by William Vaughn Moody.
 The story was filmed as a silent film by MGM as The Great Divide (1925) and as an early silent/sound hybrid by First National also called The Great Divide (1929).

+Its initial working title was "Under Western skies".